 - Alternatively, use this business support finder to see what support is available to you and your business.

-- If your business had to close as a result of national restrictions in place as of 5 January 2021, you may be eligible for a one-off grant of up to £9,000.
-Go to https://www.gov.uk/guidance/check-if-your-business-is-eligible-for-a-coronavirus-grant-due-to-national-restrictions-for-closed-businesses for full information.
+- If your business had to close or has been affected as a result of national Coronavirus restrictions in place as of 5 January 2021, you may be eligible for various financial support.
+Go to https://www.gov.uk/government/collections/financial-support-for-businesses-during-coronavirus-covid-19#support-for-businesses-affected-by-coronavirus-restrictions for full information.